erin-at-work/some-snippets-vscode-extension/README.md

 _ends in `.tsx`_

-Uses _react-testing-library_.
+Uses [react-testing-library](https://testing-library.com/docs/react-testing-library/).
 Links to the testing library's cheatsheet.

 Includes a quick way to watch your generated spec file.

 Copy & paste to your console.

 Remove commented links and snippet when done.

 ### `new-test-Component`